Street Fighter 6: Gameplay

 A real-time commentary system is a new feature in Street Fighter 6, where English and/or Japanese commentators watch the action in real-time, giving it a more tournament-style feel, or allow the option to cheer the player on.
-Eight different commentators are featured, four for each of the two commentary types: play-by-play commentary and color commentary; players can choose whether to enable color commentary.
-Ryutaro "Aru" Noda, Jeremy "Vicious" Lopez, (Note: In the non-Asian languages, the English commentators, besides Thea "Zelina Vega" Trinidad, are only used by their commentator names.)
-Steve "TastySteve" Scott, and Kosuke Hiraiwa are the four play-by-play commentators, while Demon Kakka, Thea "Zelina Vega" Trinidad, (Note: Also known in Japanese by her first name, Thea) James "jchensor" Chen, and Hikaru Takahashi are the four color commentators.
+Ten different commentators are featured, four play-by-play commentators and six color commentators; players can choose whether to enable color commentary.
+Ryutaro "Aru" Noda, Jeremy "Vicious" Lopez, Steve "TastySteve" Scott, and Kosuke Hiraiwa are the four play-by-play commentators, while Demon Kakka, Thea "Zelina Vega" Trinidad, James "jchensor" Chen, Hikaru Takahashi, Amaki Pururu and Tatsuya Haitani are the six color commentators.